eemorsi/eemorsi.github.io/publications.md

 *  E. Algizawy, T. Ogawa, and A. El-Mahdy, “Real-time large-scale map matching using mobile phone data,” ACM Trans.
 Knowl.
 Discov.
 Data, vol. 11, no. 4, pp. 52:1–52:38, Jul.
 2017.
 *  A. El-Mahdy, H. ElShishiny, and E. Algizawy, “Smart traffic framework  A. El-Mahdy, H. ElShishiny, and E. Algizawy, “Smart traffic framework based on dynamic mobile clusters,” in 2014 IEEE 3rd International Conference on Cloud Networking (CloudNet) (CLOUDNET’14), Luxembourg, Luxemburg, Oct.
 2014.
+* A. Ahmed, A. Alsammak, and E. Algizawy.
+"A New Approach to Manage and Utilize Cloud Computing Underused Resources."
+International Journal of Computer Applications 76, no. 11 (2013): 29-36.

 ### Posters
 *  K. Metwaly, K. Elamrawi, E. Algizawy, M. Mahmoud, M. ElBasyouni,